 - Let cool to room temperature.

-- Sprinkle the gelatin over the water and let it dissolve completely, then add 1/3 of the sugar.
+Sprinkle the gelatin over the water and let it dissolve completely, then add 1/3 of the sugar.

-- Whip the egg whites with the remaining citric acid and the remaining sugar until nice and fluffy, about 5-7 minutes.
+Whip the egg whites with the remaining citric acid and the remaining sugar until nice and fluffy, about 5-7 minutes.

-- Gradually add the butter and condensed milk into the whipping egg whites.
+Gradually add the whipped butter and condensed milk into the whipping egg whites.

-- Place in the refrigerator until the souffle firms up.
+Place in the refrigerator until the souffle sets up fully.